 - Spouse or Partner;

-- Other member of the family group who are economically dependent on the refugee
+- Other members of the family group who are economically dependent on the refugee

-It is important to keep in mind that all travel costs, such air tickets, are your responsibility.
-The Brazilian government will not assist you with financial costs related to the family reunification.
+It is important to keep in mind that all travel related costs, such as airfare, are your responsibility.
+The Brazilian government will not cover the costs of bringing your family to Brazil.

 For more information, click here.

 Flexibility regarding documents from the country of origin